Jiya-Parmar/fashion-product-classification-pytorch/README.md

 ## Results
 The fine-tuned model demonstrates strong performance on real-world product images, validating the transfer learning approach.
 The training process effectively adapted the pre-trained weights to the new domain, achieving high accuracy on the specific e-commerce categories.

-*(Optional: Add a screenshot here of a correct prediction, e.g., your sneaker image being identified as "Shoes".)*

 ---

 ## Future Improvements